Ivermectin shows ‘antiviral effect’ against COVID, Japanese company says | Health

 Japanese trading and pharmaceuticals company Kowa Co Ltd on Monday said that anti-parasite drug ivermectin showed an "antiviral effect" against Omicron and other coronavirus variants in joint non-clinical research.

 The company, which has been working with Tokyo's Kitasato University https://rctportal.niph.go.jp/en/detail?trial_id=jRCT2031200120 on testing the drug as a potential treatment for COVID-19, did not provide further details.
+The original Reuters story misstated that ivermectin was "effective" against Omicron in Phase III clinical trials, which are conducted in humans.
 Clinical trials are ongoing, but promotion of ivermectin as a COVID-19 treatment has generated controversy https://www.reuters.com/lifestyle/joni-mitchell-removes-music-spotify-over-vaccine-misinformation-2022-01-29.

 Prominent vaccine sceptic Joe Rogan, whose podcast on Spotify has prompted protests by singers Joni Mitchell and Neil Young, has long stirred controversy with his views on the pandemic, government mandates and COVID-19 vaccines.
 Rogan has questioned the need for vaccines and said he used ivermectin.